 Wacky Races On The Severn Bore

 Lying prone it felt like you were carrying some serious speed, slicing the choppy river water like a powerboat at sea, head down low.
 Conversely, when standing there was an air of serenity; time enough to talk to one another and appreciate the bizarre surroundings as they rushed by.
-It’s not every day you see trees, fields and farms from a surfboard, let alone cheering crowds!
+It’s not every day you see trees, fields and farms from a surfboard.

 Sooner or later we found ourselves having drifted off the pace of the wave or unceremoniously dumped behind it one-by-one.

 Crowds Lined The Banks Of The Severn

-Separated by the water and the treacherous exits, we eventually each found a way clear of the river and, for all the camaraderie throughout the day; this was the time for reflection.
+Separated by the current each found a way clear of the river and, for all the camaraderie throughout the day; this was the time for reflection.
 Wandering in solitude past garden gnomes and cows, wetsuit-boots squelching and adrenaline still pumping; realisation kicked in.
 We’d all caught the wave!
 We could check the river Severn off the bucket list and now proudly call ourselves bore riders…

 Overall it was an awesome, albeit other-worldly experience.
 The complete unknown gave way to surfing in a truly unique and very English setting, with more support from locals than we could have dared to imagine.

 I took on the bore with a bunch of my colleauges at Vision Nine and posted this story on our company website.
 See the original here.